pytorch-fdn/foundation-hosted/README.md

 This lets the TAC know the project is ready to be reviewed again.
 A TAC member or staff will remove the `Need-Info` label and affix `Returning` where it will then be removed from the `Waiting` status and placed in the `Upcoming` status for discussion at the next meeting.

-#### TAG Assigned

-If your project is assigned an `TAG-Assigned` label, the TAC will comment which TAG(s) and provide specific details on what is requested.
-The TAG Co-Chair(s) will be tagged on the issue.
-Depending on the details of the comment, the TAG or the project will update the issue with a comment containing any pertinent information.
-This may include links to a presentation recording, as summary of a discussion with the TAG, or recommendations.

-Once a comment has been added, please add the below text to your comment so the TAC and staff know to update the issue:
-`Completed TAG review, project is Returning`

-This lets the TAC know the project is ready to be reviewed again.
-A TAC member or staff will remove the `TAG-Assigned` label and affix `Returning` where it will then be removed from the `Waiting` status and placed in the `Upcoming` status for discussion at the next meeting.

-##### TAG(s)

-If the issue is affixed the `TAG-Assigned` label and you have been tagged on the issue as a TAG co-chair, please review the comments for the specific asks regarding the project.
-When completed, please provide a comment containing any pertinent information.
-This may include links to a presentation recording, as summary of a discussion with the TAG, or recommendations.
-Please work with the project to coorindate who will be updating the issue.

-Once a comment has been added, please add the below text to your comment so the TAC and staff know to update the issue:
-`Completed TAG review, project is Returning`

-This lets the TAC know the project is ready to be reviewed again.
-A TAC member or staff will remove the `TAG-Assigned` label and affix `Returning` where it will then be removed from the `Waiting` status and placed in the `Upcoming` status for discussion at the next meeting.

 #### Postponed

 If the issue has been affixed with the `Postponed` label it will be closed as the TAC has determined the project at the time of discussion is not ready for inclusion into the PyTorch.
 There will be a comment on the issue that annotates the expectations in order for the project to be re-reviewed by the TAC.
 Depending on the status and details, there are a few options to be re-reviewed.
 For information on review ordering for postponed projects, plese refer to the [Review Order section](#review-order).

 ##### Returning for review after being postponed